 As it currently stands, ’rounding up’ with the current exchange rate means you won’t be losing too much.

 Is Myanmar Expensive?
 Budget Travel Tips

-On average I spent between $30-$40 a day in Myanmar, including the cost of my accommodation and transport.
+A Myanmar trip can be a budget one.
+On average, I spent between $30-$40 a day in Myanmar, including the cost of my accommodation and transport.
 I ate street-food where I could find it or ate at local restaurants.

 The average cost of a budget hotel room in Myanmar is $25 and a dorm bed around $10.

 Food and drink in Myanmar can fall within a reasonable $10 per day budget.
 A beer will set you back $2.

 Internal flights will be your most expensive purchase, with prices from $100+.

 Myanmar is expensive only if you choose to travel that way.
 For example, if you decide to stay in top-end places and eat at costly establishments (which are typically military / government-owned) not only are you spending more, but your money is not spent wisely.
 See the ‘Responsible Travel’ section below.

 Being aware of your money and how much you are spending will ensure that you pay the same amount here as you would in any other part of Southeast Asia.

 READ MORE: How Much Does it Cost to Travel in Myanmar?